 The park is located in the heart of London’s political center, and there are many important sights and landmarks in the vicinity.
 From the park you can see the many towers from Whitehall and the Horse Guards Parade, and famous sights like Trafalgar Square, Westminster Abbey and the former Palace of Westminster are all nearby.
 So is the Victoria Memorial, a large monument in front of Buckingham Palace.

-On the northern edge of St. James’s Park, near the Mall, is the Royal Artillery South Africa Memorial, with a large statue of an allegorical figure of Peace controlling a winged horse, representing war.
+On the northern-eastern edge of the park, near the Mall, is the Royal Artillery South Africa Memorial , with a large statue of an allegorical figure of Peace controlling a winged horse, representing war.
 The memorial commemorates the Royal artillery soldiers who died during the Boer Wars.